Why is equipment inventory management important?

 Perhaps the biggest risk associated with equipment failures and operational complexity is the loss of time.
-Equipment failures and stoppages can gobble up huge chunks of important business time and can sometimes also halt operations entirely.
+Equipment failures cause delays and can sometimes also halt operations entirely.
 This amounts to huge financial and opportunity costs that the business has to bear itself.

-The time invested into managing assets manually might be one of the greatest costs borne by any business.
-As a solution to this issue, businesses should automate equipment and asset management to track critical assets and save the time spent on maintaining and repairing them individually.
+As a solution to this issue, businesses should streamline equipment and asset management to track critical assets and save the time spent on maintaining and repairing them individually.

 What are the basics of a good equipment inventory management strategy?

 For a successful equipment inventory management, organizations should take stock of some key tracking routines.
 These generally vary across industries.

 However, you can even customize them based on your company’s workflows and management needs.